dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 - Read [Chapter 8 of *Think Python*](http://greenteapress.com/thinkpython2/html/thinkpython2009.html) on strings, indexing, and looping.

 - Continue working on the autograded Mimir assignments with your teammates.
 This unit will give you the tools you need to complete up through Assignment 7.

+- Finally, work through the practice lab using the `billboard_chart_data.txt` file.
+This is for additional practice (you don't have to turn anything in) and the last question lets you do a little hypothesis-based investigation of the pop music charts.